Azure/az-cgpu-onboarding/Confidential-GPU-H100-Onboarding-(CMK-for-Windows).md

 ```
 3. Define your parameters
 ```
-  # Replace with your own subsctripionId and tenantId here
+  # Replace with your own subscription ID and tenant ID here
   $subscriptionId = "<your subscription ID>"
   $tenantId = "<your tenant ID>"